ccarabine/payrollapp/docs/known_issues.md

 - **Issue:**

-    *Whilst further testing after implementing the corrective action above, I found an additional error, if the user typed a string  twice for the hours enter, the error would occur again*
+    *Whilst further testing after implementing the corrective action above, I found an additional error, if the user typed a string twice for the hours entered, the error would occur again*

 - **Corrective action:**